th2-net/th2-docs/content/common/infrastructure/th2-infra-schema.md

   extended-settings: # Low level settings for component
 ```

 `apiVersion`, `kind`, `metadata` are the base fields for the Kubernetes object manifest.
 The real differences from usual manifests are in the `spec` field.

-`image-name` is a link to the Docker image of the box in the registry. `image-version` specifies the version of the image.
+`image-name` is a link to the Docker image of the box in the registry.
+`image-version` specifies the version of the image.

 `type` and `custom-config` fields are specific to each box.
 You can find more information in the GitHub repository of the needed box.

 `pins` are some kind of ports, that used for interaction with other components.
-We recommend you to read Theory of [pins](./th2-infra-schema/pins) and [links](./th2-infra-schema/links).
+More details on [pins](./th2-infra-schema/pins) and [links](./th2-infra-schema/links) can be found in corresponding documentation sections.

 `extended-settings` defines low level configuration of the box (e.g. hardware limits).